EnnaSachdeva/ennasachdeva.github.io/_pages/projects.md

 skill at any given time.
 This eliminates the need to generate a single dense reward via reward shaping or other mixing functions.
-In environments with both spatial and temporal coupling requirements, we outperform prior methods and provides intuitive visualizations of its skill switching strategy
+In environments with both spatial and temporal coupling requirements, we outperform prior methods and provides intuitive visualizations of its skill switching strategy.

 ## Resume Classification

 <!-- <iframe width="560" height="315" src="https://www.youtube.com/watch?v=kXY4NN7Q3p0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> <br /> -->